jhuber6/doomgeneric/README.md

 all done singe-threaded but software rendering is distributed amongst the threads.

 ```console
 $ make -C amdgpu-loader/ -j LLVM_SOURCE=/path/to/your/llvm
 $ make -C doomgeneric/ -f Makefile.amdgpu -j LLVM_SOURCE=/path/to/your/llvm
 $ ./amdgpu-loader/amdgpu-loader --threads 512 ./doomgeneric/doomgeneric -iwad doom1.wad
 ```

+If you try this on NVIDIA it might now work depending on how much memory the CUDA system allocator can provide.
+If you want to fix that please ask me about making a PR in LLVM to support NVIDIA in the LLVM libc GPU allocator!

 ![AMDGPU](screenshots/amdgpu.png)
 Video